vertexproject/synapse/docs/performance.rst

 The Majestic Million is a ranked list of a million FQDNs which is freely available at http://downloads.majestic.com/majestic_million.csv .

-This dataset was selected for performance bench marking due to it being a "wost case" bookend.
+This dataset was selected for performance benchmarking due to it being a "worst case" bookend.
 Within a cortex, inet:fqdn nodes undergo extensive normalization and often the creation of one inet:fqdn node causes the creation of several others.
 For example, creating inet:fqdn=www.woot.com would subsequently cause the creation of inet:fqdn=woot.com and inet:fqdn=com.
 Additionally, the